pavithiran-saravanan/restaurant-page/README.md

 - Webpack

 # Features
-- Uses a single HTML file.
-All of the website's content is injected into the DOM by Javascript
+- Uses a single HTML file
+- All of the website's content is injected into the DOM by Javascript
 - Logic is written in modules and bundled to a single JavaScript file for production using Webpack
+- Navigation without page refresh
 - Mobile friendly

 # Screenshots